gmc-code/PC-app-development/docs/tk_widget_interactions/update_text.rst

             .. tab-item:: Q1

-                Write code to reverse a string entered by a user into an entry field, using ans input_var and and an output_var.
+                Write code to reverse a string entered by a user into an entry field, using an input_var and an output_var.

                 .. code-block:: python